Zach’s Recorder Recommendations

 • It has a “slate mic” (a tiny onboard mic so you can “voice-slate” your takes each time you press record).
 This sounds small but it’s really useful, especially if your mics are far from your recorder (underwater?) so there’s no other way to verbally mark your takes.

-Radio Lav Replacements:
+Wireless Lav Replacements:

 These tiny recorders are designed to replace expensive wireless lavaliere mics.
 You set the levels, start recording, and conceal it on an actor’s body as they perform.
 Then you sync the sound to picture later.
 They can be useful for other purposes too, like environmental monitoring.